 How To Freeze Strawberries

 Wash.
-The first step after harvesting or buying the strawberries you want to freeze is to wash them thoroughly.
-Place the strawberries in a colander and rinse for a few minutes under running water, moving them around carefully to not damage the fruit.
+The next step is to wash the strawberries thoroughly.
+Place them in a colander and rinse for a few minutes under running water, moving them around gently in order to not damage the fruit.

 Freezing strawberries this way will prevent them from getting mushy and sticking frozen together in the bag.

-How Long Do frozen Strawberries Last
+How Long Do Frozen Strawberries Last

-Make sure to not open bags you’re not using, as the less you open them, the longer they’ll last.
+Frozen strawberries will last you many months, sometimes even up to a year.
+Make sure to not open bags you’re not using, as the less you open them, the longer the frozen strawberries will last.

 How To Thaw Frozen Strawberries

-How To Use Frozen Strawberries
+How To Use Frozen Strawberries For Smoothies

-More On How To Preserve Food
+More On How To Freeze Food

 Ingredients